bitrise-io/devcenter/_articles/en/testing/exporting-to-test-reports-from-custom-script-steps.md

 You can use your own scripts in a **Script** Step to export your test results.
 You just need to make sure that:

 * Your test results are in a JUnit XML format.
-* You place the results and a `test-info.json` file in the $BITRISE_TEST_RESULT_DIR, which is an Environment Variable pointing to the correct path.
+* You place the results in the $BITRISE_TEST_RESULT_DIR, which is an Environment Variable pointing to the correct path.
+* You place a `test-info.json` file in each test result's sub-directory.

+{% include message_box.html type="info" title="The `test-info.json` file" content="The `test-info.json` file must have the test name defined in it.
+Each test result should have its own `test-info.json` file.
+The value of test-name will appear as the name of the test run on the Test Reports page.

+    // Test Name ...
+    { \"test-name\":\"My first test\" }
+ "%}

 ```
 #!/bin/env bash
 set -ex

 # Creating a sub-directory for the test run within the BITRISE_TEST_RESULT_DIR:

 test_run_dir="$BITRISE_TEST_RESULT_DIR/result_dir_1"
 mkdir "$test_run_dir"

 # Exporting the JUnit XML test report:

 cp "MY/TEST/REPORT/XML/FILE/PATH.xml" "$test_run_dir/UnitTest.xml"

 # Creating the test-info.json file with the name of the test run defined:

 echo '{"test-name":"MY TEST RUN NAME"}' >> "$test_run_dir/test-info.json"
 ```